FAQ: COVID-vaccinations: What you need to know | DW | 13.01.2021

 In principle, a doctor must first clarify whether certain preexisting conditions exist that preclude vaccination.
 This may be the case in particular with allergy sufferers who are allergic to certain ingredients, or have already suffered an anaphylactic shock.

 But most allergy sufferers — for example, people who suffer from hay fever, animal or food allergies — will be able to get vaccinated.
-Other severe preexisting conditions, such as diabetes, obesity or even a weakened immune system, would be a reason in favor of vaccination because these preconditions increase the risk of severe COVID-19 disease.
+Other severe preexisting conditions, such as diabetes, obesity or even a weakened immune system, would be a reason to get vaccinated because these preconditions increase the risk of a severe course of COVID-19.

 The current coronavirus vaccines are approved only for adolescents 16 years and older, and adults.
 Germany's federal health body, the Robert Koch Institute, says that studies on COVID-19 vaccination in children have been planned and, in some cases, are already underway.
 Currently, however, there is no vaccination recommendation for children.